Reginald Dorman-Smith: Invasion and evacuation

 As Governor, Dorman-Smith was forced to join the retreat out of Burma.
 Dorman-Smith wrote in the third person when he heard of the fall of Singapore in February 1942 that his "Mistery training stood him in good stead throughout the crisis and gave him the strength to carry on".
 On 1 March 1942, Dorman-Smith and his family fled the Government House in Rangoon to escape the advancing Japanese, and thereafter lived on the run on what Dorman-Smith called the "inglorious retreat" from Burma.
-Dorman-Smith later wrote that most people in Britain did not understand what it felt to be invaded, and that "only those who been the victims of an invasion can realise what it means to have a rutheless enemy ever pressing forward".
+Dorman-Smith later wrote that most people in Britain did not understand what it felt to be invaded, and that "only those who been the victims of an invasion can realise what it means to have a ruthless enemy ever pressing forward".
 On 1 March 1942, Dorman-Smith left the Government House in the early morning and flew out to Magwe.
 In March 1942, Dorman-Smith greeted General Che'en, the GOC of the Chinese 55th Division which had sent to help keep the Burma Road open.
 The stories that appeared in the Indian newspapers about the British colonial authorities putting the evacuation of British civilians from Burma ahead of Indian civilians, and that thousands of Indians had died while trying to walk out of Burma caused a firestorm of criticism in India.
 Much of the coverage was based upon reality.
 The British population of Burma had tried as much as possible to segregate themselves from "the natives" before the war and even in the emergency of 1942 refused any kind of shared accommodation with the Indian community, insisting the buses, lorries, ships and aeroplanes that were to take them to India not have any Indians abroad.
 On 30 March 1942, Dorman-Smith wrote a letter to Cordell Hull, the American Secretary of State, asking for American aircraft to fly out the 70, 000 Indian refugees who had arrived Mandalay, many of whom he noted were women, old people and children who would probably die if they tried to walk out to India.
 In response, he received a letter from Hull on 6 April telling them that starting on 16 April the U.S. Army Air Corps would make available five or six planes to fly out the refugees and promised that a total of 75 planes would be available by October 1942, which Dorman-Smith noted was too little, too late.
 As he retreated into Upper Burma, Dorman-Smith felt much guilt about the sufferings of the Indian refugees and often promised to stay until all of the Indians were evacuated.
 He finally arrived in Myitkyina, a city where he became lost in what he called "outer darkness", which was his term for depression.